mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably Light/Dark/Wind/Earth
 - Preferably has draw power support
 - Preferably can re-use cards in GY
-- Extra Deck are Fusion/Synchro/Link
+- Extra Deck are Fusion/Synchro/Xyz/Link
-- Can have 2 Xyz (no Number) if no Link
-- No skill generated cards in Main Deck
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations
 - Prioritize deck Consistency and Protection